apolloinfinity/debriport/README.md

 # Debriport
 Team project for Geekwise Academy's No-instructor class.
-Our project is based on a social problem for out central valley.
+Our project is based on a social problem for our home, the Central Valley.
 Pollution & trash.

 # Getting Started